robinrodricks/FluentListView/README.md

 The easy way
 -----------------------------------------------------------

-The simpliest way to use drag and drop in an FluentListView is through the IsSimpleDragSource and IsSimpleDropSink properties (which can be set through the IDE).
+The simpliest way to use drag and drop in a FluentListView is through the IsSimpleDragSource and IsSimpleDropSink properties (which can be set through the IDE).

-Setting these gives an FluentListView that will allow objects to be dragged and dropped on items, like this:
+Setting these gives a FluentListView that will allow objects to be dragged and dropped on items, like this:

 ![_images/dragdrop-example1.png](_images/dragdrop-example1.png)